eadf/toxicblend.rs/README.md

 This percentage change makes it possible to simplify tiny objects without having to scale them up, simplify and then scale them down again.

+### Voronoi
+Runs the voronoi sweepline algorithm on the input 2D points and lines.

 ### Knife intersect

 Runs on a single flat mesh object and tests for self-intersections.